pingel-org/axle/README.md

 constructions exactly the set of programs that are well-formed under the theories that the models claim to represent.

+Although the primary aim of this code is education, scalability and performance are secondary goals.

 Theory
 ------